 Oakland is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 419,267 people and 113 constituent neighborhoods, Oakland is the eighth largest community in California.
-Oakland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Oakland was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Oakland are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oakland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oakland is a city of professionals, service providers and sales and office workers.
-There are especially a lot of people living in Oakland who work in office and administrative support (11.03%), management occupations (10.73%) and sales jobs (9.44%).
+Unlike some cities, Oakland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oakland are a mix of both white- and blue-collar jobs.
+Overall, Oakland is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Oakland who work in office and administrative support (11.03%), management occupations (10.73%), and sales jobs (9.44%).

 Of important note, Oakland is also a city of artists.
 Oakland has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Oakland’s character.

 Also of interest is that Oakland has more people living here who work in computers and math than 95% of the places in the US.

 Oakland is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.